Parasite-stress theory: Immunocompetence handicap hypothesis

-This hypothesis takes Zahavi's principle further in suggesting that testosterone is responsible for the production of male secondary sexual traits while also suppressing the immune system.
+This hypothesis extends Zahavi's handicap principle in suggesting that testosterone is responsible for the production of male secondary sexual traits while also suppressing the immune system.
 It therefore proposes that these traits are honest signals of mate quality because only males with 'good genes' should be able to fully express them without being vulnerable to parasite attack.
 Males will, therefore, demonstrate their high genetic quality by developing more attractive honest signals in substitute for their immune system's strength.
 These honest signals require testosterone, which simultaneously suppresses the immune system.

 A meta-analysis revealed that evidence for a direct effect of testosterone on the expression of sexual traits and the suppression of immunocompetence was weak.
 It was found, however, that increased testosterone influenced parasite loads, indicating an indirect role of the hormone in immune function.

 Parasite-mediated domestication

 According to the parasite-mediated domestication hypothesis, proposed by Skok in 2023, parasites (specifically endoparasites: helminths and protozoa) could play an important mediating role in the process of domestication, with a 'parasite effect' primarily involved in the emergence of the domesticated state (proto-domestication).
 The hypothesis states that parasites indirectly influence literally all of the main processes that otherwise underlie the domestication syndrome (abnormalities in the functioning of the neuro-neuroendocrine system, a developmental disruption of neural crest cell input to the affected phenotypic traits, etc.).
 The hypothesis predicts that the frequency of domestication syndrome traits such as tameness, depigmentation and mottling, floppy ears, short and curled tail, and reduced size of the adrenal glands from the wild population increases with decreasing genetic resistance to parasites and with increasing parasite load.
 The hypothesis further suggests that the features of the domestication syndrome may be genetically linked to genes related to resistance or tolerance to parasites, the role of miRNA in the process of epigenetic inheritance or the transgenerational inheritance of stress pathology.